FuelLabs/sway/docs/src/basics/comments_and_logging.md

 ## Logging

-The `logging` library provides a generic `log` function that can be used to log variables of any type.
+The `logging` library provides a generic `log` function that can be imported using `use std::logging::log` and used to log variables of any type.
 Each call to `log` appends a `receipt` to the list of receipts.
 There are two types of receipts that a `log` can generate: `Log` and `LogData`.

 ### `Log` Receipt